ed-asriyan/rkn-server-deploy/README.md

 * personal vless [subscription files](https://hiddify.com/app/URL-Scheme) for each client, which is used by Hiddify to refresh list of available servers

-Playbook: [users-configs.yml](./users-configs.yml).
-It just renders files locally, the should be uploaded got GitHub Pages using
+Playbook: [frontman.yml](./frontman.yml).
+It just renders files locally, the should be uploaded got Cloudflare Pages using Actions.
-Actions.

 ## Metrics